 December brings endless strands of brilliant Christmas lights to the Oklahoma City area.
-While you can’t miss the beautiful lights throughout your neighborhoods and along all OKC’s streets, there are a few holiday lights that glow extra bright.
+While you can’t miss the beautiful lights throughout your neighborhoods and along all of OKC’s streets, there are a few holiday lights that glow extra bright.
 These five festive holiday light displays in and around the Oklahoma City metro certainly stick in our memories as some of the best ways to celebrate the season.

 For even more seasonal fun, check out our Winter Fun Guides.